 Enamel pin grading is also a subjective thing and can vary from artist to artist, so please refer to this page when looking through the shop so you know what to expect!

 Here at Geraldine Draws, pins are offered at “Standard” or “Seconds” grade.
+The description of “Standard” and “Seconds” pins generally only apply to the front of the pin, not the back.
 Enamel pin grading can be quite tedious and so please understand that while I do my best to separate the best of the bunch and group them accordingly, mistakes can be made.
 If you notice issues with your standard grade pin, please feel free to contact me with photos and a description of the problem and I’ll be happy to help!

 The highest quality pins Geraldine Draws offers.
 Standard pins are free of major imperfections, however can display minor flaws that are usually only visible upon very close-up inspection and/or from looking at the pin under certain lighting or angle.